 Let’s introduce two new tables to illustrate this: teams and team_members.

 In the team_members table, the

 user_id columns are foreign keys pointing towards the teams and users tables, respectively.
 A foreign key is a column or a set of columns in a table whose values correspond to the values of the primary key in another table.

 The team_members table isn’t really all that useful to look at by itself since you need to do a lot of cross referencing between the teams table and users table in order to figure out which team/user corresponds with the foreign key value in the

-Now, our team_members table will show the primary attribute values for the foreign keys that point to the users and teams tables, making the table more easily understandable without the need for cross-referencing table data.
+Now, our team_members table will show the display attribute values for the foreign keys that point to the users and teams tables, making the table more easily understandable without the need for cross-referencing table data.

-Manually set primary attributes
+Manually set display attributes

-Automatically set primary attributes
+Automatically set display attributes